 “That was my NIL,” McKeown joked, reflecting on his early grind.

-Soon after, McKeown’s path took him from the City of Brotherly Love to the Sooner State, where a three-year stint as an assistant coach altered both the course of his career and his personal life.
+Shortly after he graduated, McKeown left the City of Brotherly Love and headed west to the Sooner State.
+It was there that a three-year stint as an assistant coach would shift not only the trajectory of his career but also his personal life.

-At the end of the night, all McKeown could remember was that her name was Laura, she was from Purcell, Oklahoma, and her sorority had a Delta symbol in it.
-Determined to track her down, McKeown spent hours calling every fraternity and sorority at Oklahoma State until he found the right one — Delta Delta Delta.
+Using that information, McKeown spent hours calling every fraternity and sorority at Oklahoma State until he found the right one: Delta Delta Delta.

-“He’s a good recruiter,” said Meghan McKeown, the couple’s eldest daughter, reflecting on how her parents met.
+“He’s a good recruiter,” said Meghan McKeown, the couple’s oldest daughter, reflecting on how her parents met.

 Joe and Laura married and moved west in 1986 when McKeown took his first head coaching job at New Mexico State.
 During his three years in Las Cruces, New Mexico, McKeown transformed the program, leading the team to its first two NCAA Tournament appearances in 1987 and 1988 before moving to GW.